California General Education Transfer Curriculum (Cal-GETC)

 Optional UC Requirement ONLY:

 Language Other than English (LOTE) is not a part of Cal-GETC.
-UC’s LOTE requirement is a graduation requirement for many UC degrees; students should consult with an SBVC Counselor to verify if it applies to their intended major or campus.
+The optional LOTE certification may satisfy a campus' LOTE graduation requirement.
+View campus specific guidance for Cal-GETC LOTE certification.
 The equivalent of 2 years of high school language instruction will satisfy the LOTE requirement or completion of any course below:

 ARAB 101College Arabic I5